How to fit an outside tap

 Outside tap replacement YouTube video

-How to Attach Hose to Outside Tap
+How to Attach a Hose

 To attach a hose to an outside tap, you will need to fit a hose connector to the tap like the ones in the photos on this page.

-Your hose should be fitted with a push-fit hose connector which you can push onto the outside tap connector to attach a hose to a tap.
+Your hose should be fitted with a push-fit hose connector which you can push onto the tap connector to attach a hose to a tap.

 how to attach hose to outside tap